Understanding Supplemental Security Income in Florida

 If concerned about eligibility requirements for SSI, or if you were denied benefits, speak with our legal team.
 Our goal is to achieve the benefits you need and to which you are entitled.

-Serving clients in Palm Beach County, Martin County and Orlando, Scott J. Sternberg and Associates, P.A. offers high-quality legal representation and committed client service to help you obtain Workers compensation, disability and other benefits you deserve.
+Serving clients in Palm Beach County, Martin County and Orlando, Sternberg / Forsythe, P.A. offers high-quality legal representation and committed client service to help you obtain Workers compensation, disability and other benefits you deserve.
 If injured on-the-job or disabled in Florida, we can help.

 We offer evening and weekend appointments when needed and will travel to you if you cannot visit one of our offices.
 Contact us online or at 561-687-5660 for a consultation.